WHAT IS SUSTAINABLE BUILDING DESIGN?

 Do you want a full Passive House Home or green start accredited?

 “only you can make this decision, but we can guide you in the right direction”

 Owen Batchelor is a APHA Australian Passive House Association member.

 Owen Batchelor is a “BEDI” endorsed “Sustainable Building Designer” which means he has completed training in the basic requirements for sustainability in housing through BEDI (built environment design institute) and therefore has the expertise to reduce the environmental impact of your project.

 Owen Batchelor has completed an “Introduction to Green Star” through the GBCA (Green building council of Australia).
-This actually does not mean much in isolation, but is a positive step in his commitment to providing sustainable outcomes in our projects.
+Green Star accredited homes have a reduced carbon footprint and are highly sustainable.

 SUSTAINABLE BUILDING DESIGN – FOOD FOR THOUGHT?

 Buildings that respond to the occupants are far more enjoyable to live in.
 Over-sized air conditioned boxes don’t respond terribly well in most cases, and consume additional resources to account for their deficiencies.
 Smaller buildings, correctly orientated, designed to facilitate life and spacial awareness can provide a much more enjoyable living environment, often with a smaller footprint.